Stretching Sentence-pair NLI Models to Reason over Long Documents and Clusters: Beyond Sentence-level Inference

 \subsection{Multi-sentence hypotheses}

 NLI models could also be useful in scoring texts that are longer than a single focused statement.
 Recently, \citet{SummaC} used NLI scores to predict the faithfulness of generated summaries with respect to their source.
 Here, we can break both the premise (e.g., the source) and the hypothesis (the summary) into spans, retrieve-and-classify (with or without reranking) for each hypothesis span, and aggregate.
-We consider two methods for aggregating the scores of the hypothesis spans: \paragraph{Soft aggregation.} Following \citet{SummaC}, we take the average entailment scores across spans.
+We consider two methods for aggregating the scores of the hypothesis spans:

+\newpar{Soft aggregation.} Following \citet{SummaC}, we take the average entailment scores across spans.
 When using our reranking method, we take the shifted difference between the scores: $p_e - p_c + T$.

-\paragraph{Hard aggregation.} We take the minimum entailment score across spans, effectively requiring all of the hypothesis spans to be strongly supported.
+\newpar{Hard aggregation.} We take the minimum entailment score across spans, effectively requiring all of the hypothesis spans to be strongly supported.